-The Arctic Project site will be accessed through a combination of State of Alaska owned highways (existing), an AIDEA owned private road (proposed) and Trilogy owned access roads (proposed).
+The Arctic Project site will be accessed through a combination of State of Alaska-owned highways (existing), an Alaska Industrial Development and Export Authority-owned private road (proposed) and Trilogy-owned access roads (proposed).
 The AMDIAP road is proposed by AIDEA to connect the Ambler mining district to the Dalton Highway.
-The AMDIAP road is being permitted as a private road with restricted access for industrial use.
-To connect the Arctic Project site and the existing exploration camp to the proposed AMDIAP road a 30.7 km access road (the Arctic access road) will need to be built.
+The AMDIAP road expected to be permitted as a private road with restricted access for industrial use.
+To connect the Arctic Project site and the existing exploration camp to the proposed AMDIAP road, a 30.7 km access road (the Arctic access road) will need to be built.